guidoism/escape/proposal_002.md

 - **SWAP** -- Swap the top two elements on the stack
 - **DUP** and **?DUP** -- Duplicate the top of the stack and do it only if it's not empty
--  -- Duplicate the top of the stack only if it's not empty
 - **OVER** -- Push a copy of the second element onto the stack
 - **ROT** and **-ROT** -- Rotate the top three values of the stack
 - **INCR** and **DECR** -- Increment or decrement the top of the stack